fyne-io/conf.fyne.io/index.md

 ## Schedule - Friday 17 September 2021

-All talks will be streamed streamed from our YouTube channel.
+All talks will be streamed live from our YouTube channel.
 Most segments will also be available to watch after the event.

 | Start (UTC) | End (UTC) | Speaker | Title |